 2. Wim Hof Method (WHM)

 The WHM app is based on a protocol designed by Wim "the Iceman" Hof.
 Wim Hof is a 61 year old Dutch extreme athlete noted for his ability to withstand extreme cold and for other superhuman feats.
 Not only has he shared his techniques with the world, he subjected himself to the rigors of scientific testing.
 The results are replicable.
-Those who train in this technique, as I have, enjoy many of the measurable benefits.
+Those who train in this technique, as I have, enjoy many of the benefits.

 3. Healthy Minds Program (HMP)

 The Healthy Minds Program was developed by professor Richard Davidson, a giant in the fields of neuroscience and mindfulness.
 The program is structured and guided.
 Until I completed the program (which took several months), my morning meditation routine began with 15 minutes of WHM, 10-30 minutes of HMP, and the balance to attentional training, visualization, or some other technique.
-The program is free and, like Insight Timer and the WHM apps) available on the App Store or Google Play.
+The program is free (as of the writing) and, like Insight Timer and the WHM apps) available on the App Store or Google Play.

 4. Breathe Well

 Breathe Well is a deep breathing app useful for evoking the relaxation response.
 With consistent training, we can dial down the stress response and return to a baseline of calm and equanimity.
-Breathe Well is another free app I use regularly, especially when driving.
+Breathe Well is a free app I use regularly, especially when driving.
 Before a commute, I set the timer to one of 3 levels- beginner, intermediate, or advanced.
 The intervals are as follows.
 For the beginner, the inhalation is 3 seconds, the hold 12 seconds, the exhalation 6 seconds for a rate of 2.9 breaths per minute; Intermediate: inhalation 4s, hold 16s, exhalation 8s, 2.1 breaths per minute; Advanced: inhalation 5s, hold 20s, exhalation 10s, 1.7 breaths per minute.
 In other words, we are intentionally and mindfully slowing our metabolic rate.
 Research suggests that a rate of 6 breaths or less induces a state of calm.
 When stressed, the body secretes stress hormones: glucocorticoids, catecholamines, growth hormone and prolactin.
 With deep breathing, we can dial down the stress response.
 After several minutes, these begin to dissolve back into the body.
 To enhance the effect, I relax muscles on each exhalation.